sndungu021-web/Dev.To-Articles/README.md

 Take a look at my dev.to articles capturing my learning journey in data analytics and data science.

 ## Geeting Started With Git
-My first ever article on Dev.to https://dev.to/s_ndungu_ebc94c8db8906f72/the-ultimate-manual-understanding-git-and-github-without-headche-43lp
+My first article on Dev.to
+https://dev.to/s_ndungu_ebc94c8db8906f72/the-ultimate-manual-understanding-git-and-github-without-headche-43lp

 ## Getting Started with Microsoft Excel